Amabile Choirs of London, Canada: Guest conductors

 The choirs brings guest conductors and composers each year many who are renowned such as Francisco Núñez and Bob Chilcott.

 Achievements

 The Amabile choirs have been "much decorated" at international choral competitions.
 They are "regarded as among the premiere choral ensembles for children and youth."

-The choir marked it's 35th anniversary with a music video as noted by CTV News.
+The choir marked its 35th anniversary with a music video as noted by CTV News.
 Due to COVID restrictions, the choir recorded its annual Christmas concert in a parking garage, as noted by CBC.ca.